CVPR2021-ID453/MIAL/README.md

 Please refer to [MMDetection v2.3.0](https://github.com/open-mmlab/mmdetection/tree/v2.3.0) if you encounter any problems.

-## Modification in mmcv packages
+## Modification in mmcv Packages

-To train two dataloaders (i.e., the labeled set dataloader and the unlabeled set dataloader mentioned in the paper) at the same time, you will need to modify the "epoch_based_runner.py" in the mmcv package.
+To train two dataloaders (i.e., the labeled set dataloader and the unlabeled set dataloader mentioned in the paper) at the same time, you will need to modify the ``` epoch_based_runner.py ``` in the mmcv package.

-Considering that this will affect all code that uses this environment, so I suggest you set up a separate environment for MIAL (i.e., the "mmdet" environment created above).
+Considering that this will affect all code that uses this environment, so we suggest you set up a separate environment for MIAL (i.e., the "mmdet" environment created above).

 ```
 cp -v epoch_based_runner.py ~/anaconda3/envs/mmdet/lib/python3.7/site-packages/mmcv/runner/
 ```

-## Datasets preparation
+## Datasets Preparation

 Please download VOC2007 datasets (trainval+test) and VOC2012 datasets (trainval) from: